ChrisWhealy/wasm_sha256/docs/20-start-wasi.md

 1. WASI also expects the WebAssembly module to export a function called `_start`.
 When the host environment calls `wasi.start()`, this WASM function will be executed automatically.
    If such a function does not exist, then an exception will be thrown.

-   If you have no need for it this function, declare it as a no-op function:
+   If you have no need for this function, declare it as a no-op function:

    ```wat
    (func (export "_start"))